ory/examples-archive/README.md

 This repository provides several examples.
 Each example is documented in detail in the example's README.

-* [Full-stack](./hydra-keto-oathkeeper): This example sets up all ORY services, the exemplary User Login and Consent Application, the exemplary OAuth 2.0 [Consumer Application](#consumer-application), and an exemplary [Resource Server](#resource-server).
+* [Full Stack](./full-stack): This example sets up all ORY services, the exemplary User Login and Consent Application, the exemplary OAuth 2.0 [Consumer Application](#consumer-application), and an exemplary [Resource Server](#resource-server) as well as example policies and OAuth 2.0 Clients.
 * [Basic ORY Hydra setup](./hydra): This example sets up ORY Hydra and our exemplary User Login and Consent Application.
 It is the minimal required set up for ORY Hydra which you can use to start experimenting.
 * [Backwards-compatible template](./hydra-bc): This example provides a Docker Image that offers a backwards compatible